ivanajovanovic/UQEF-Dynamic/uqef_dynamic/README.md

 6. **Parallel Computing**:
    - MPI-based parallelization
-   - Thread-based parallelization
+   - Thread-based parallelization or hybrid parallelization of some pipeline
-   - Hybrid parallelization strategies

 ## Configuration System